nstarke/nstarke.github.io/_posts/2025-11-28-universal-denial-of-service.md

 ### Conclusion

 I would consider this as a Denial of Sevice condition, and if exploitation of this condition was carried out by a threat actor with or without malicious intent, it would be a type of “universal denial of service attack”.
 If you are wondering who the legitimate users are who are being denied resources, it’s us.
 You and me.
+As well as any and all other life.

 ### Python Implementation of TREE(3)